IBM/operand-deployment-lifecycle-manager/docs/install.md

         size: 1
 ```

-The list `services` in the `spec` defines the configuration for each service.
+Take the jenkins operator as an example.
-Taking the above yaml as an example, In the first item in the list, service `jenkins` is customized by MetaOperatorConfig.
-The `name` field defines the name of the service and the `spec` field defines the `spec` configuration for each custom resource in the service.
+- The `name` field defines the name of the operator.
-For example, setting in the MetaOperatorConfig
+- The `spec` field defines the `spec` configuration for each custom resource.

 ```yaml
       jenkins: